 General Core for Bachelor’s Degree

-To accomplish its mission and to achieve campus-wide goals, Southern Vermont College addresses four College competencies throughout its curriculum.
+To accomplish its mission and to achieve campus-wide goals, Southern Vermont College addresses five College competencies throughout its curriculum.
 Through learning within and across disciplines, students completing the curriculum will be able to demonstrate skills in the following areas.

 Communicate − collect, organize, evaluate, and articulate ideas and information effectively